mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

 {{<notice type="info">}}
 This is a weird dynamic, as Knight held power over Penny in so many dimensions.
 At the time they began dating, he was her professor, advisor, and employer.
 {{</notice>}}

+### Swoosh logo

+* The famous Nike Swoosh logo was desiged by a design student that Knight happened to meet while teaching at Portland State University.
+  * Nike paid her $35 for the logo.
+  * Thye had no idea what kind of logo they wanted, so they told her to draw "motion."

+### Blue Ribbon becomes Nike

+* Nike's big turning point came in 19XX, when they graduated from a shoe importer to a shoe manufacturer.
+  * Their original Japanese supplier, Onitsuka, attempted a hostile takeover of the company.
+  * Nike was able to get financing from Nissho, a different Japanese company, to manufacture their own sneakers.
+* When Knight changed the company's name from Blue Ribbon to Nike, it was a last-minute decision that made him feel ambivalent.
+  * The heads of the company were deciding between the names "Falcon" and "Dimension Six."
+  * The name "Nike" appeared in a dream to Jeff Johnson, Blue Ribbon's first employee.

+### Steve Prefontaine

+* Steve "Pre" Prefontaine was a superstar runner in the 1970s.
+* He was tightly tied to Nike because Bowerman was his college coach and Knight hihred Pre so that he'd have money to support himself while training for the Olympics.
+  * Earning money from races or endorsements would have disqualified him from the Olympics.
+  * Unofficially, Pre was Nike's second-ever athelete endorsement.